Introduction#

 text-align: left;

-/* Logical properties override when supported */
+/* Logical properties override */

 margin-inline-start: 1rem;